 Home | Health and Social Care | MDFL044

-This qualification is designed for a wide range of learners who wish to gain an understanding of the principles of dementia care.
+This course, designed for a wide range of learners, is for whose wishing to gain an understanding of the principles of dementia care.

-It is intended to help you prepare to enter, or progress in, employment in the Health or Social Care sector in job roles where an understanding of dementia is required.
-It is also suitable for those wanting to understand more about the care of a loved one.
+It is intended for learners preparing to enter, or progress in, employment in the Health or Social Care sector in job roles where an understanding of dementia is required.
+It is suitable for those wanting to understand more about the care of a loved one.

-This qualification aims to develop your knowledge and understanding of the principles of caring for people with dementia.
-You’ll develop knowledge of person-centred care, the influence of positive communication methods, issues relating to the use of medication for people with dementia, and the importance of providing appropriate activities.
+We aim to develop knowledge and understanding of the principles of caring for people with dementia.
+Students develop knowledge of person-centred care, the influence of positive communication methods, issues relating to the use of medication for people with dementia and the importance of providing appropriate activities.

-This Certificate includes seven mandatory units which you need to complete in order to gain the qualification.
+This course includes seven mandatory units which you need to complete in order to gain the qualification.
 These are: